jmlake569/v1-asrm-cloud-assets/README.md

-# Trend Micro XDR API Data Fetch Script
+# Get Cloud ASRM Assets

 ## Overview
 This Python script fetches attack surface data from the Trend Micro XDR API in batches of 500 records per page and saves it to a CSV file.
 It shows a progress bar to track data retrieval.